bobzurad/zsandbox.azurewebsites.net/qt/appman-python/readme.md

 Goals:
  - Use the Qt Application Manager to run 2 qml apps that use python models

-To ensure dependencies for the python apps are installed, run `"pip install ."` in each of the app folders (where setup.py)
+To ensure dependencies for the python apps are installed, run `"pip install ."` in each of the app folders (where setup.py is for each app)

 To run from Qt Application Manager:
  - appman -c am-config.yaml -r